-AEV’s Front Control Arm Drop Brackets pack a lot of suspension performance improvements into a small and affordable package.
-These drop brackets will improve front impact ride quality (expansion joints, ledges), increase anti-dive for improved braking performance, decrease the operating angle range of the front driveshaft, and eliminate the need for adjustable control arms or cam bolts for caster correction.
-AEV Front Control Arm Drop Brackets are included in all AEV 3.5″/4.5″ DualSport suspensions, but can also be added to AEV’s 2.5″ DualSport suspension as well as other manufacturer’s suspensions.
-See Tech Specs for more details.
+Front Control Arm Drop Brackets from AEV combines suspension performance into a tiny and economical package.
+These drop brackets will enhance front-end ride quality (expansion joints, ledges), boost anti-dive for better braking performance, reduce the front driveshaft’s working angle range, and remove the requirement for adjustable control arms or cam bolts for caster correction.
+Front control arm drop brackets are standard on all AEV 3.5″/4.5″ DualSport suspensions.
+However, they may also be fitted to AEV’s 2.5″ DualSport suspension and suspensions from other manufacturers.
+For further information, see the Tech Specs.

-- – Improve front impact ride quality (expansion joints, ledges) – By reducing the operating angle of the front control arms, the suspension is allowed to work in a more natural state.
-This means that when hitting a bump, the force applied to the control arms is directed up into the springs instead of back directly into the frame.
-In effect an AEV 3.5″ lifted JK “thinks” its lifted only 1.25″.
+- Improve front impact ride quality (expansion joints, ledges) – The suspension is allowed to perform in a more natural condition by decreasing the working angle of the front control arms.
+This implies that the force delivered to the control arms after striking a bump is channelled up into the springs rather than back into the frame.
+An AEV 3.5″ lifted JK “thinks” it’s only raised 1.25″.

-- – Change the instant center to increase Anti-Dive for improved braking performance – By increasing the anti-dive geometry of the suspension, you’ll notice the front of the vehicle will barely drop under hard braking when the control arm brackets are used.
-By increasing force on the front wheels, traction is increased for better straight line braking and by reducing the shifting weight and inertia under braking in curves, handling is greatly improved.
+- Change the instant centre to boost Anti-Dive for better braking performance.
+By raising the anti-dive geometry of the suspension, you’ll find that when the control arm brackets are employed, the front of the car rarely drops during solid brakes.
+Traction is enhanced by boosting front-wheel force for better straight-line braking, and handling is substantially improved by lowering shifting weight and inertia while braking in bends.

-Please note: Adjustable Control Arms are not a replacement for drop brackets – Its often misunderstood that higher priced adjustable control arms have the same effect as AEV’s control arm brackets and that the brackets are just a cheaper option than providing adjustable control arms.
-Nothing could be farther from the truth, both components do separate and different things and both have their place under a Jeep.
-Both products can adjust the castor angle which is where much of the confusion stems from.
+Please note: Drop brackets are not a replacement for adjustable control arms.
+It’s common to believe that more expensive adjustable control arms have the same effect as AEV’s control arm brackets.
+The brackets are cheaper alternatives to supplying adjustable control arms.
+Nothing could be farther from the truth; both components serve distinct purposes and have a home beneath a Jeep.
+Both models include the ability to alter the castor angle, which is the source of most misunderstandings.

 AEV’s drop brackets change four distinct parameters:

-- – Move the axle position forward or aft which may be required with aftermarket HD axles.
+- You may need to move the axle location forward or aft with aftermarket HD axles.